 Information and Resources

-FindLaw has compiled research and resources for attorneys looking to be at their best in work, life, and wellness.
+FindLaw has compiled research and wellness resources for attorneys looking to be at their best in work, life, and wellness.
 Check out our links to confidential lawyer assistance programs, take free, confidential self-assessments used widely to measure anxiety, depression, and substance abuse, and read information and suggestions about the path to well-being.

 While no substitute for working directly with professionals and supportive colleagues, we hope this information is helpful as you begin to think about the steps to take to wellness.